 With the brigade home, Scarborough, who will soon relinquish control in a planned change of ceremony, said attached members would return to their original units while others will attend either officer or noncommissioned officer training.
 The brigade may not be idle for long.
 Scarborough and military staff from the Office of the Adjutant General indicated the unit could be called up to help during the spring flooding in Northern Nevada.

 Brig.
-Gen. William R. Burks said the brigade faced major challenges.
+Gen. William R. Burks said the brigade faced major challenges overseas.

 “Their mission was the most complex sustainment mission,” he said.

 Brig.
-Gen. Michael Hanifan, commander of the Army Guard, concurred, saying this was one of the most experienced units Nevada ever demobilized, a unit he visited during their deployment.
+Gen. Michael Hanifan, commander of the Army Guard, concurred, saying this was one of the most experienced units Nevada has mobilized, a unit he visited during their deployment.
 Although he discussed the mission, his thoughts turned on the present and future for the soldiers helping with flooding or assisting with wildland fire fighting during the summer.

 “It’s different from what I did before,” Jennert said of his first deployment to Iraq in 2004.
 For this mission, though, he performed a duty outside his military training.
 “I was actually doing a warehouse position.”